War of the Fifth Coalition: Aftermath

 After the main Austrian force was defeated at Wagram, the nation's forces collapsed, according to historian Charles Esdaile, and Emperor Francis was forced to sue for peace.
 Englund attributes the end to "diplomatic considerations" and believes that Austria could have continued to fight.
 The Treaty of Schönbrunn, signed on 14 October 1809, imposed a heavy political toll on the Austrians.
 Metternich and Charles succeeded in negotiating lighter terms in return for Austrian co-operation and most of the hereditary Habsburg territories were preserved.
 The lands given to the French were significant and included Carinthia, Carniola, and the Adriatic ports, removing Austria's access to the Mediterranean.
 West Galicia was given to the Duchy of Warsaw.
 The lands of the short-lived Duchy of Salzburg, acquired by Austria as territorial compensation for losses on the Adriatic Coast and the loss of Tyrol in the Peace of Pressburg, were transferred to Bavaria.
 Russia was ceded the district of Tarnopol.
 Austria lost over three million subjects, about 20% of the empire's total population.
 Emperor Francis agreed to pay an indemnity equivalent to almost 85 million francs, gave recognition to Napoleon's brother Joseph as the King of Spain, and reaffirmed the exclusion of British trade from his remaining dominions.
 After the Austrian defeat, Napoleon married the daughter of Emperor Francis, Marie Louise.
 Napoleon hoped the marriage would cement a Franco-Austrian alliance and provide legitimacy to his regime.
-The alliance gave Austria respite from war with France, which it had pursued on and off for ten years, and restored her status as a great European power; marital ties did not prevent Francis from declaring war on France in 1813.
+The alliance gave Austria respite from war with France, which it had pursued on and off for ten years, and restored her status as a great European power; however, marital ties did not prevent Francis from declaring war on France in 1813.

 The impact of the conflict was not all positive from the French perspective.
 The revolts in Tyrol and the Kingdom of Westphalia during the conflict were an indication that there was discontent over French rule among the German population.
 Just a few days before the conclusion of the Treaty of Schönbrunn, an 18-year-old German named Friedrich Staps approached Napoleon during an army review and attempted to stab the emperor, but he was intercepted by General Rapp.
 The emerging forces of German nationalism were strongly rooted by this time, and the War of the Fifth Coalition nurtured their development.
 In 1813, during the War of the Sixth Coalition, there were anti-French risings and spontaneous guerrilla activity, though whether this was fuelled by pan-German nationalism or patriotism for the old order is debated by historians; a united Germany did not come about until 1871.